BrianWhelanDublin/milestone-project-3/README.md

 - New Visitor

   - As a new user, I would like to know what the website is about upon opening the site.
-  - As a new user,I would like to get information about the website.
+  - As a new user, I would like to get information about the website.
   - As a new user, I would like to see some posts on the site.
-  - As a new user, I would like to easily register as a new user.
+  - As a new user, I would like to easily register for the site.
   - As a new user, I would like to add a bio and an image to my user account..
   - As a new user, I would like to add a new post to the blog.